TreSchool/TreSchool/README.md

 - 🌱 I’m currently learning PHP and Java
 - 💞️ I’m looking to collaborate on robotics
 - 😄 Pronouns: He/Him/Any
+- ℹ️ This account will be locked after I graduate from school

 ## I am on team 4272
 Here are some events comming up for my team: <br>